Employee using VR to learn work processes.

 Safety Training

-Finally, a study published in the Bone & Joint Journal demonstrated that surgeons trained through VR completed 33% more key steps and were 18% faster than surgeons taught using traditional methods.
-Ultimately leading to an 83% improvement in surgical performance.
+A study in the Bone & Joint Journal also found that surgeons trained in VR completed 33% more key steps and worked 18% faster than those using traditional methods.
+This led to an 83% improvement in surgical performance.

 Interested in including VR as part of your training strategy?